7 Reasons Why Employee Retention is Important

 Training new hires is costly.
 And if new employees leave too soon, that investment just walks out the door.
 However, when companies focus on keeping their people, they see the full benefits of their investment.
 Employees who stick around become more skilled and efficient, directly boosting the company's bottom line.
 When people feel their employer is invested in their growth, they're more likely to stay put.
 This creates a positive cycle: the company invests in training, employees feel valued and stay longer, and the company benefits from their improved skills and loyalty.

-How to Approach Employee Retention More Strategically
+How to Approach An Employee Retention Strategy

 The benefit of employee retention is undeniable.
 Yet, for many businesses, retention efforts tend to be reactive rather than proactive.

-Companies only consider them if there is a glaring problem, like high turnover or low morale.
+In other words, companies only consider them if there is a glaring problem, like high turnover or low morale.
 This is especially true if the leaders can place a price tag on that problem and see a clear ROI; otherwise, these issues tend to slip to the bottom of the priority list.

 Being more deliberate and proactive about employee retention starts with analyzing what your businesses current offering and seeing how it stacks up aginst employers in your industry.